I've been collecting hard rock and heavy metal CDs since the late '80s.

 Stryper - "Even The Devil Believes"

 11 Tracks, Run Time: 46:33

-I can't possibly be the only one who's noticed how Stryper are actually getting better with age, can I?
+I can't be the only one who's noticed that Stryper are getting better with age, can I?

 The Christian rock stalwarts have most definitely been on a roll over the course of their past few studio albums.
 On 2013's No More Hell To Pay, 2015's Fallen, and 2018's God Damn Evil, the yellow-and-black bedecked quartet successfully shed the cheesy trappings of their kitschy, mid-'80s big hair and power ballad past, and in the process, they've revealed a much more mature, harder-edged, and powerful band beneath.